The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Results

-As a by-product of our investigation, by virtue of the adoption of the parallel tempering algorithm, we were also able to reliably compute two topological observables, namely, the topological susceptibility, \beq t_0^2 \chi = \left(\frac{\sqrt{t_0}}{a}\right)^4 \frac{\braket{Q^2}}{\tL^2 L^2}, \eeq and the dimensionless quartic coefficient $B_2$,\footnote{Sometimes, the different definition $b_2 = - B_2/12$ is employed in the literature.} \beq B_2 = \frac{\braket{Q^4}-3\braket{Q^2}^2}{\braket{Q^2}}. \eeq Remarkably, we observe that both quantities show extremely mild lattice artifacts when computed along the LCP2, as it can be seen from Fig.~\ref{fig:LCP2_tuned_topo}.
+First of all, we observe that both quantities show extremely mild lattice artefacts when computed along the LCP2, as it can be seen from Fig.~\ref{fig:LCP2_tuned_topo}.
 This is yet a further confirmation that the calibration of the LCP done according to the $Q=0$ projected coupling is a legitimate LCP also for topology-related quantities.
 This is actually not surprising, as, of course, $\braket{Q^2}$ and $\lambda_{\TGF}^{(\noproj)}$ are not unrelated.
 In particular, recalling that we are working in a regime where $\braket{Q^2}$ is small, the following approximate relation holds: \beq

 \eeq